 Norton, however, didn’t fare as well as McAfee in the test; its protection rate was excellent, at 99.99%, but a high number of false positives meant it had to settle for the “STANDARD” award.

 In the AV-Comparatives’ most recent Real Word Protection Test, both McAfee and Norton registered impressive results; Norton’s protection rate was found to be 99.5% with 5 false positives, while McAfee protected against 99.1% of malware but it only returned 2 false alarms.

 Overall, it can be said that McAfee received slightly better results than Norton in the recent independent lab tests.

-McAfee vs Norton: Which Puts Less Impact on System?
+McAfee Vs. Norton: Which Software Puts Less Impact on System Performance?

 AV-Test’s performance study looks at the influence of a product on system performance by executing few common computer tasks, such as launching websites, downloading applications, launching applications, copying files.

 Here’re the results of the AV-Test’s most recent performance test with McAfee installed.
 (The results are expressed in terms of system slowdown on a standard and a high-end PC.)